sathomas/jsDataV.is/src/text/ch4/03-graphs.md

 <figcaption>Sigmajs can then connect graph nodes using lines to represent edges.</figcaption>
 </figure>

-Again, you can pan and zoom the graph to focus on different parts.
+Again, you can pan the graph to focus on different parts.

 ### Step 5: Automating the Layout